idun-project/idun-cartridge/README.md

 <img align="right" src="doc/cart_mode_sw2.jpg" />

 The idun-cartridge has a single "big red button" with dual use.
 Press and release immediately to Reset everything, including rebooting your Commodore.
-Press and hold for at least 3 seconds to shutdown your cartridge, which is necessary before powering down.
+Press and hold for at least 5 seconds to shutdown your cartridge, which is necessary before powering it down.
+If you power your cartridge from an external USB power supply, as is recommended, then you will rearely need to perform any shutdown.
+The cartridge can run for months without requiring any reboot or power-cycle.

 As of release v1.2.0, the idun-cartridge has two different modes, controlled by the setting of the Mode toggle switch.
-When the switch is "Off" (i.e. not switched to the "Mode" position), the idun-cartridge works on the C128 in its native mode.
+When the switch is "Off" (switch position farther from exp. port), the idun-cartridge works on the C128 in its native mode.
 However, when switched to "Mode", a different software stack is selected as specified by the [mode] settings in the configuration file.

 With the default configuration file, setting the switch to the "Mode" position enables C64 support.
 This means that the cartridge can be used on a C64 and that it will boot a C128 into its C64 mode.
-If you are primarily wanting to play C64 games, then you can most easily do so by launching the arcade.app from BASIC using the command `go "arcade"`.
+If you are primarily wanting to play C64 games, then you can most easily do so by launching the arcade.app using the command `go "arcade"`.

 #### BASIC commands and launching Apps

-On initial boot, the cartridge starts BASIC with some utilities for accessing the Idun virtual disks.
+When you reset the cartridge by pressing the red button, it starts the Linux shell by default.
+If you hold down the Commodore key on the C64, then it starts a customized BASIC with some utilities for accessing the Idun virtual disks.
 The screen lets you use the cursor keys to select which virtual drive to use and on which IEC address; the normal default is `C:`, which is the HOME directory, on IEC device 10.
 Once you hit "RETURN", you will be in Commodore BASIC.

 <img align="left" src="doc/cart_startup.jpg" />